The Interplay between Frustration and Entanglement in Many-Body Systems: Summary and conclusions

 \section{Summary and conclusions}

-The aim of this contribution is to study the role of (local) entanglement, a quantum phenomenon, in frustrated many-body systems in order to understand how entanglement relates to frustration, a non-quantum phenomenon.
-For that we defined a family of Hamiltonians describing systems of spin-$\frac{1}{2}$ particles with distance-dependent two-body interactions.
-By deriving the eigenstates and eigenvalues for these multipartite systems we were able to study the properties related to frustration and entanglement.
-Only in few cases there exist analytical results, thus for the most cases we have performed numerical computations for a finite number of particles.
-This, however, turned to be very consistent and fast converging.
+The aim of this contribution is to study how the different sources of frustration affect the properties of the global ground state of a many-body system and its interplay with entanglement.
+In particular, we have analysed a family of spin-$\frac{1}{2}$ Heisenberg-like Hamiltonians with distance-dependent two-body interactions and studied their properties related to frustration and entanglement.
+Since only few models allow to find analytical solutions, we have performed numerical computations for finite-size systems.
+The obtained results turn out to be very consistent with increasing number of spins.
+This fact allows for an extrapolation of behaviour of the system in the thermodynamic limit.

-In general we find that our results show a continuity of the two quantum--non-quantum features between the two extremal cases of very short-range and very long-range interactions.
-Though, however, the microscopic properties differ strongly in their behaviour such as, e.g., exhibiting degenerated or non-degenerated ground states.
-From the continuity of the characteristic functions varied by several input parameters we conclude that our results reflect in some limit the realistic systems.

-Our main result is a function, the anisotropy function $\Lambda$, capable to characterize the frustration and simultaneously being sensitive to the local asymmetry in the entanglement.
-With its help we can understand the different sources of frustration and its interplay.

-With this work of analyzing a well-defined family of multipartite spin systems by designed functions we provide a framework that allows in future to turn to more realistic (involved) Hamiltonians and contributed to the understanding how the microscopic properties of shared information of parties relates to global properties observed in condensed matter systems.